theGeekyLad/replay.it/README.md

 - Connect your Android device to this PC over a data cable
 - Double-click `adb-automate.bat`

+## Bugs

+It's important to note that a _"swipe"_ gesture is complete only after you perform a _"tap"_ anywhere on the screen once you've finished swiping.

 ---

 Made with <3 by `theGeekyLad`